 Increasingly, businesses who have suffered a financial loss because of another business’ anti-competitive conduct are choosing to pursue private damages actions through the court system to recover the losses suffered.

-We regularly monitor cartel decisions as they are published by the European Commission and Competition and Markets Authority.
-If you believe you have overpaid for goods or services due to a supplier’s participation in a cartel, you may have a significant claim for damages.
-We offer a free initial consultation to assess the potential viability of pursuing a competition damages action.
+If you believe you have overpaid for goods or services due to a supplier’s participation in a cartel or other anticompetitive activity, you may have a significant claim for monetary compensation.

 We act for individual claimants (usually businesses) and for a class of claimants.
 We also act for defendants.

 We work with litigation insurers and funders to minimise the financial risk associated with pursuing a claim.
 We work with leading national law firms in foreign jurisdictions to support our clients in relation to competition damages actions concerning activities outside the UK.
 Our team includes both UK and EU qualified lawyers, allowing our clients to benefit from legal privilege whether the actions are under UK or EU law.